-The first stage of public consultation will last for a period of 6 weeks until 26th March, 2021.
+The first stage of public consultation lasted for 6 weeks until 26 March, 2021.

 It is important to note that the consultation is specific for the Active Travel settlements mentioned above and those settlements that connect to the Active Travel areas.

 However, the IACC welcomes any suggestions across the island as part of the first stage of consultation.
 This will raise the IACC’s awareness of cycling and walking issues across the island.